SparKLAW

 They're all building AI products.
 You're paying them to learn how to compete with you.

-SparKLAW architecture: your roof, your rules
+The SparkJAR platform: your roof, your rules

 • Runs on your infrastructure.
 Your servers, your region, your control.